Our most commonly asked question:

 Further, the Arms would appear in the College's quarterly, "The Armiger's News," as well as The Heraldic Register of America, a compilation of those Arms Registered with the College through a given time period which is available for sale through the College and is distributed in Adobe Acrobat (PDF) format to major universities and libraries in the U.S. and abroad.
 Details on registration fees may be found HERE.

-As to the cost of a REGISTRATION with our organization, as opposed to a GRANT received from one of the international granting bodies, here is a breakdown of current costs (as of early 2016 from the College of Arms as published on their website):
+As to the cost of a REGISTRATION with our organization, as opposed to a GRANT received from one of the international granting bodies, here is a breakdown of current costs (as of 11 May 2023 from the College of Arms as published on their website):

 Absolutely not.
 You definitely do not need to pay for any additional services if you want to create and register new armorial bearings with our organization.